Skip to main content

 $$ t := t{finality} + t{submission} + t_{dispute window} $$

-where tfinalityt_{finality} is the average duration for block finality, tsubmissiont_{submission} the length of time of block inclusion on the destination side, and tdisputewindowt_{dispute window} the amount of time that the relayed transaction may be disputed on the destination side.
+where tfinalityt_{finality} is the average duration for block finality, tsubmissiont_{submission} the length of time of block inclusion on the destination side, and tdisputewindowt_{dispute window} is the amount of time that the relayed transaction may be disputed on the destination side.

 Economic Risks in Trusted Bridging

-Bridging introduces security risks, both technically and economically.
+Overall, bridging introduces security risks, both technically and economically.
 A wrapped token essentially represents a debt obligation between the bridging protocol and the token holder.
 This guarantees that upon redemption of the wrapped token, the original token will be returned.
 The value of the wrapped token is determined by the underlying asset value minus the risk associated with the bridging protocol failing to fulfill the debt.
 Presently, the market often misprices wrapped tokens, valuing them at the same level as the underlying asset.
 Consequently, when a trusted bridge fails to honor the debt, such as in the event of a hack resulting in the loss of the underlying asset, the economic impact is significant.

 Picasso fixes this.